javierhndev/Voyager-Reference-Models/PyTorch/nlp/bloom/README.md

 # Inference of BLOOM using PyTorch
-This directory provides the yaml files and instructions to run inference on different BLOOM models.
+This directory provides the yaml files and instructions to run inference on different BLOOM models(and actually any Huggifance Transformer model).
 The models were developed and trained by Hugginface.
 They were ported to [Habana's HPU accelerator](https://github.com/HabanaAI/Model-References/tree/1.13.0/PyTorch/nlp/bloom).

 ## Model overview